Brazilian Expeditionary Force: Overview

 Brazil's participation in World War II on the Allied side was not a foregone conclusion.
 Although it had supported the Triple Entente in World War I—as had now-Axis-aligned Japan and Romania—the country's contribution to the war took place in its waning years and was primarily naval, although it also sent a small military mission to the Western Front.
 In the years leading up to World War II, Brazil was the biggest non-European consumer of German products and ranked ninth among Germany's trading partners overall.
 It also hosted a large and influential German community that engendered closer ties to Germany.

 As in 1914, Brazil in 1939 maintained a position of neutrality, initially trading with both Allied and Axis countries.
 As the war progressed, trade with the Axis became subject to British and U.S. diplomatic and economic pressure.
 These efforts included the creation of the Joint Brazil-U.S. Defense Commission, chaired by U.S. Army Major General James Garesche Ord, which was broadly aimed at strengthening military ties between the countries; however, its central goal was to reduce the likelihood of Axis attacks on U.S. shipping across the Atlantic and minimize Axis influence in South America.

 Although Brazil was officially neutral, it increasingly cooperated with the Allies, particularly the U.S., shortly after the latter entered World War II in December 1941.
 The Pan American States Conference, which took place in Rio de Janeiro from 15–28 January 1942, was convened in the wake of the U.S. declaration of war against the Axis powers.
 The meeting centered on U.S. offers of economic assistance to Latin America countries in return for security cooperation and the severing of diplomatic ties with Axis members; Brazil consequently ended diplomatic relations with Germany, Japan, and Italy by the end of January.
+With the country's entry into the war, the government created internment camps to imprison POWs and citizens of the Axis countries suspected of being a risk to national security.